UiL-OTS-labs/jspsych-uil-template-docs/README.md

 ## Always start an experiment with a _html-button-response_ interaction part
 Browsers will often disallow auto-playing sound/video if there is no user activity related to a _mouse click_.
 It would be a shame to start of the experiment with errors of this type.
 An _instruction_ (plugin) with a mouse button response (or a multi-page instuction) will also fix this potential error.

-# HTML, CSS, Javascipt, jsPscyh, jsPsych default plugins

-How some concepts relate to each other:

-## HTML
-- HTML is a markup language, not a programming language
-- All HTML files have a similar structure
-- With the ```<script>somescipt.js</scipt>``` tags, you can use Javascript in HTML

-## Javascript
-- Javascipt is a (web) _programming language_.
-- You can use functions, create custom code with interaction!
-- There is no "official standard" for coding Javascipt, but it is very powerful

-## CSS
-- CSS deals with mainly styling, like layouts, fonts, colors, backgrounds.
-- CSS evolved from being primarily a styling language, but is also becoming a bit more like a 'programming language', in a way.

-## jsPsych
-- jspsych _uses_ Javascript code for a specific experimental purpose and the functions from this library need to be imported in the top op your html file before you can use them.
-- You _could_ run an experiment in your browser while being offline, if you only refer to local sources that are imported in the relative path.
-- If you would need or want to load scripts from an online location in your experiment, you _could_.
-  - But then, do make sure that the locally run code *does* have a working internet connection!

-# You need a plain text editor
-Be sure to read up on the lab website and learn about rich text vs plain text and how to be able to edit and inspect your files not using LibreOffice, Microsoft or Apple defaults. (todo)

 # CSV, JSON and javascript style